Stratford, Ontario: Canada’s cultural tourism destination

 A retired elementary teacher and writer who recently moved to Stratford, Jaan Pill has helped to preserve a large school property and several century-old houses in Toronto, as documented at his Preserved Stories website, which also features topics such as “How to prepare a five-minute presentation to the Committee of Adjustment.”

 Previous posts about Stratford

-The article is the outcome of interviews and reading of published accounts of the launch of the Stratford Festival.
+The article is based on my interviews and my reading of accounts of the launch of the Stratford Festival.
 Many readers shared feedback in response to early drafts.
 I owe many thanks to each person who helped me during research and writing.